SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sites.md

 ---
-title: Work with sites in a Multi-Geo environment ms.date: 11/03/2017
+title: Work with sites in a SharePoint Multi-Geo environment
+description:
+ms.date: 4/27/2018
 ---

-# Work with sites in a Multi-Geo environment
+# Work with sites in a SharePoint Multi-Geo environment

+> [!IMPORTANT]
-> **Important:** OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 SharePoint sites span the default and satellite geo locations of a Multi-Geo tenant.
 When your custom solution needs to work with SharePoint sites, and when you deploy applications, it's important to be aware of the geo locations in your Multi-Geo tenant.